 In early fall, numbers of migrating Monarch butterflies use the trees and shrubs to rest before continuing south.
 For a few days in September of 2003, there were literally thousands of these showy black and orange butterflies at Montrose.
 Monarchs can also be seen flying over the Point, somewhat akin to migrating raptors.

 Several different species of bats are regular during late summer and early fall.
-The best time to see these volant mammals is in early morning as they come in off of Lake Michigan after a night of migration.
+The best time to see these volant mammals is in the early morning as they come in off of Lake Michigan after a night of migration.
 Unfortunately for the bats, the local Peregrine Falcons prefer to hunt them over birds.

 Terrestrial mammals that have been observed at Montrose include White-tailed Deer, Raccoon, Red Fox, Coyote, Muskrat, Beaver, Eastern Chipmunk, and Opossum.